 Although it's not as commonly affected by bacterial wilt as cucumbers are, squash wilt is a common problem afflicting many squash plants in the garden.
-This disease can quickly destroy entire crops; therefore, becoming familiar with its causes, symptoms and proper wilt control management can help alleviate or prevent this problem.
+This disease can quickly destroy entire crops; therefore, becoming familiar with its causes, symptoms and proper wilt control management can help alleviate or prevent wilted squash vines.

 Causes & Symptoms of Bacterial Wilt

 Often seen early on in the season, bacterial wilt is a disease that commonly affects these vine crops, including melons and pumpkins.
 It is caused by a bacterium (Erwinia tracheiphila), which overwinters within the cucumber beetle, a common pest that feeds on vine crops.
 Once spring arrives, the beetle begins feeding on young plants, like squash, thus infecting the leaves and stems.
 And, alas, squash wilt is born.
 Affected plants may first exhibit wilting of the leaves, which eventually spreads downward until the entire squash plant is affected.
 It differs from wilting caused by vine borers in that all leaves will be affected rather than sections of the plant as you might see with vine borers.
 In fact, an entire vine can wilt within only a couple weeks after infection.
 Typically, the fruits of affected plants will be wilted or poorly shaped.
 As is also the case with pumpkins, squash wilt does not occur as quickly as it does with other vine crops affected with bacterial wilt.
 In addition to wilting, pumpkins and squash plants may show signs of extensive blooming and branching with dwarfed, misshapen fruits.
 Affected plants will also ooze a sticky, milk-like substance when the stem has been cut.